AmbrogioMB/AmbrogioMB.github.io/teaching.md

 ### Thesis

+*On the exactness of Jabr-like models and distributionally robust stochastic optimal power flow*, Gabor Riccardi, Master's Thesis in Mathematics at University of Pavia, co-supervisor, 2023.

-*Analisi di architetture per Binarized Neural Networks*, Andrea Panno, Bachelor's Thesis in Bioengineering, co-supervisor, 2023.
+*Analisi di architetture per Binarized Neural Networks*, Andrea Panno, Bachelor's Thesis in Bioengineering at University of Pavia, co-supervisor, 2023.

 ### Teaching assistant